rust-lang/rust/doc/rust.md

 ## Unicode productions

-A small number of productions in Rust's grammar permit Unicode codepoints ouside the ASCII range; these productions are defined in terms of character properties given by the Unicode standard, rather than ASCII-range codepoints.
+A small number of productions in Rust's grammar permit Unicode codepoints outside the ASCII range; these productions are defined in terms of character properties given by the Unicode standard, rather than ASCII-range codepoints.
 These are given in the section [Special Unicode Productions](#special-unicode-productions).